gatechdvateam/energy_hub/README.md

 Our dataset comes from The Building Data Genome Project 2, which can be downloaded from [here](https://github.com/buds-lab/building-data-genome-project-2).
 This dataset consists of 3,053 energy meters from 1,636 non-residential buildings in 19 sites across North America and Europe (see interactive map).
 The readings were recorded at one-hour intervals for electricity, chilled water, hot water, steam, irrigation and solar for 2016 and 2017.
 Buildings’ metadata includes year built, size, primary use, site, and source energy use intensity (EUI).
 Weather data (temperature, pressure, humidity, etc.) comes from the National Centers for Environmental Information database.
 Our dataset is approximately 2.6 GB in size, with nearly 53.6 million readings.

-The dataset is stored in Azure Data Lake
+The dataset is stored in Azure Data Lake (see image below on how the dataset was stored)

 <p float="left">
   <img src="webapp/assets/images/azure.png">